bjarneo/nanon/README.md

 This CLI aims to solve my personal UMD bundling.
 It will transpile ES6 to ES5 and rewrite ES6 library calls to use polyfills provided by the Google Closure Compiler runtime.

+Behind the scenes this wrapper uses webpack and google closure compiler.

 [What is UMD?](https://github.com/umdjs/umd)

 Usage